Skip to main content

 Multi-Level Fallback Chain

-For critical operations, implement progressively simpler AI tasks as fallbacks.
-When a task requires data that isn’t available or constraints that can’t be met, the AI may raise an error.
+For critical operations, implement progressively simpler agentic tasks as fallbacks.
+When a task requires data that isn’t available or constraints that can’t be met, agents may raise an error.
 Simpler fallback tasks with relaxed requirements are more likely to succeed.
-Define multiple AI approaches with decreasing strictness:
+Define multiple agentic approaches with decreasing strictness:

 from dataclasses import dataclass